Cederberg Odyssey Trail, Western Cape

-Plan to cover around 12km a day during this transformative wilderness experience which launches on Day 1 with a cycle to Bakkrans, via the Rooi Cederberg Karoo Park, ending at a campsite under the stars.
+Plan to cover around 12km a day during this transformative wilderness experience which launches on the first day with a cycle to Bakkrans, via the Rooi Cederberg Karoo Park, ending at a campsite under the stars.

-On the morning of Day 2 an expert tracker from the Cape Leopard Trust guides you on a the trail of Cederberg’s most elusive and threatened predator.
+On the morning of the second day, an expert tracker from the Cape Leopard Trust guides you on a the trail of Cederberg’s most elusive and threatened predator.
 After lunch, cycle to the Stadsaal caves and make a cultural connection with the San, the original inhabitants of the Cederberg, though their enigmatic rock art.

-Early on Day 3 you’ll cycle to Driehoek, through the Cederberg’s prehistoric valleys, before swapping your bike for hiking boots.
-Spend the night at Crystal Palace and on Day 4, make your way to Crystal Pools.
+Early on the third day you’ll cycle to Driehoek, through the Cederberg’s prehistoric valleys, before swapping your bike for hiking boots.
+Spend the night at Crystal Palace and on day four, make your way to Crystal Pools.
 After a relaxing picnic lunch, hike on, through towering and surreal rock formations to spend the night at Vangstasie.

-Day 5 presents possibly the toughest hike, but it proves to be fair exchange for the friendly hospitality and traditional meal provided by your hosts, the rural mountain community of Heuningvlei.
+Day five presents possibly the toughest hike, but it proves to be fair exchange for the friendly hospitality and traditional meal provided by your hosts, the rural mountain community of Heuningvlei.

-On Day 7, your trip may have ended, but whether you head home, or stay on to explore the magical Cederberg, your personal odyssey through an African wilderness will become a treasured memory.
+On Day seven, your trip may have ended, but whether you head home, or stay on to explore the magical Cederberg, your personal odyssey through an African wilderness will become a treasured memory.